Informal Probate

 ► How long does it take the court to open the informal probate and appoint a Personal Representative?

-The court will not sign the Letters or appoint a Personal Representative until a certain amount of time has passed:
+The court will not sign the Letters or appoint a Personal Representative until a certain amount of time has passed.
+The amount of time depends on whether the person who died was an Alaska resident.

 - If the person who died was an Alaska resident: